 Or, if you opt for a rechargeable hand warmer, make sure you charge it up between your cold weather activities.

 If you’re planning to hit the slopes on a ski trip, consider renting your skis.
-But, if renting is not an option and you want to bring your own skis, I have an entire article on how to travel with skis.
-Check it out here!
+But, if renting is not an option and you want to bring your own skis, read my article on how to travel with skis.

 List of Winter Sports Gear and Accessories to Pack: